top of page

 Here are some examples of Duff's goals:

-"(Student) will demonstrate recall of the meaning of 80% of the 100 high-impact curricular words targeted for classroom instruction and speech-language pathologist's (SLP's) intervention as evidenced by identification of a picture from an array that matches the word meaning (picture not used in intervention)."
+"(Student) will demonstrate recall of the meaning of 80% of the 100 high-impact curricular words targeted for classroom instruction and speech-language pathologist's (SLP's) intervention as evidenced by the identification of a picture from an array that matches the word meaning (picture not used in intervention)."

 "(Student) will demonstrate recall of 80% of 100 high-impact curricular words targeted for classroom instruction and SLP's intervention as evidenced by recall of word on confrontation naming task (What is the word for…?)."